apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 :cdnId:                    The integral, unique identifier of the CDN to which the :term:`Delivery Service` belongs
 :cdnName:                  Name of the CDN to which the :term:`Delivery Service` belongs
 :checkPath:                The path portion of the URL to check connections to this :term:`Delivery Service`'s origin server
+:consistentHashRegex:      If defined, this is a regex used for the Pattern-Based Consistent Hashing feature.
+It is only applicable for HTTP and Steering Delivery Services

+	.. versionadded:: 1.5

 :deepCachingType:          A string that describes when "Deep Caching" will be used by this :term:`Delivery Service` - one of:

 	ALWAYS